hueylincheng/project-GettingCleaningData/codeBook.md

 Take tBodyAcc-mean()-X as example,  it can be splitted to 3 different values: senor signal(Acc or Accelerometer), time domain signal type(tBodyAcc-X), and measurement it is taken(mean of the values).

 To create the tidy data set, we follow the procedures list below -
-1. melt the data. id.vars are subject and activity; the variables are all the features/measurements to get a narrow, skinny data set
+1. Melt the data. id.vars are subject and activity; the variables are all the features/measurements to get a narrow, skinny data set
-2. split the variable column based on "_" to create 2 separate columns: senor (signal) and measurement.
+2. Split the variable column based on "_" to create 2 separate columns: senor (signal) and measurement.
 And add the 2 columns to the melted data set created on step 1
-3. give each column a meaningful names: subject, activity, senor, signal, measurement, and reading.
+3. Give each column a meaningful names: subject, activity, senor, signal, measurement, and reading.

 Now, we can clean the data in each column by only subtract the strings we can use to represent the column name.
 There are 3 columns to be further processed - sensor - If the value contatins "acc" or "Acc" (case incensitive), "accelerometer" is the senor signal.
 If the value contains "gyro" or "Gyro" (case incensitive), "gyroscope" is the senor signal.
 Use the following code to transform the data.
 When try to find the sub string in a given string, use grep() and ignore the case (ignore.case=TRUE) - find sub string regardless the case.